 It is recognized that significant changes in investment market values could cause the portfolio to be positioned outside of these liquidity and concentration parameters.
-If this occurs, the Fund Manager will communicate this breach to the Investment Committee and will take action to reposition the portfolio consistent with these parameters as soon as practicable.
+If this occurs, the Fund Manager will communicate this deviation to the Investment Committee and will take action to reposition the portfolio consistent with these parameters as soon as practicable, or upon explanation, obtain authority from the Committee to extend the deviation for good cause.